Optimal designs for the development of personalized treatment rules: A clinical trial to determine personalized diets

 To account for the cost of the diets, either in terms of money or in terms of inconvenience to the dieter, we consider the utility of the diets as an outcome variable which is defined as the energy expenditure minus the diet cost.
 We assume that the lower the carbon content of the diet, the higher the cost (see \citet{Hagberg2019} for a similar definition) but otherwise our choice of the cost for this example is arbitrary.
 On the basis of Figure 4 in \cite{Ebbeling2018}, we assume that under treatment $T_k$, $k=1,2,3$,

 where cost$_k$= 0, 150, 300 for $k=1,2,3$, respectively, $X$ is insulin secretion and its distribution is Gamma(3.12, 0.02), and the standard deviations of $\ve_1,\ve_2,\ve_3$ are 190, 150, 130, respectively.
-The design we propose is based on assumed values of $\alpha_k$, which are 40, -80, -240, and of $\beta_k$, which are -0.8, 0.1, and 0.8 for $k=1,2,3$, respectively.
-These values and the parameters of the gamma distribution of $X$ and the standard deviation of $\ve$'s are all based on Figure 4 of \citet{Ebbeling2018}, which plots the energy expenditure as a function of the insulin secretion for the three diets in the data.
+The design we propose is based on the assumed values of $\alpha_k$, which are 40, -80, -240, and of $\beta_k$, which are -0.8, 0.1, and 0.8 for $k=1,2,3$, respectively.
+These values and the parameters of the gamma distribution of $X$ and the standard deviation of $\ve$'s are all based on Figure 4 of \citet{Ebbeling2018}, which plots the energy expenditure as a function of the insulin secretion for the three diets in the data, {and roughly shows the distribution of insulin secretion}.
 In particular, the parameters of the Gamma distribution are chosen to match empirical quantiles of the $X$'s.